jmossadnik/age_n_labor-transition_rates/README.md

 ## Usage

 1. Select a flow variable from the dropdown menu to visualize the corresponding data.
-2. Choose one or multiple age groups from the dropdown menu to filter the data.
+2. Choose one age groups from the dropdown menu to filter the data.
 3. The line chart will update dynamically based on your selections.

 Feel free to explore different flow variables and age groups to gain insights from the visualizations.